YAOrangeTime16/kiosk-test/README.md

 |Color|[Color-picker](https://imagecolorpicker.com/)|

 **NOTE**
-* The website is not responsive (it works only for desktop)
+* The website is not completely responsive (it works only for desktop (also iPad), but not for mobile phones)
 * The layout has been tested both on Windows OS and Mac OS, but it is more optimized for Mac